torvalds/linux/Documentation/core-api/rbtree.rst

 This "extra information" stored in each node is the maximum hi (max_hi) value among all the nodes that are its descendants.
-This information can be maintained at each node just be looking at the node and its immediate children.
+This information can be maintained at each node just by looking at the node and its immediate children.
 And this will be used in O(log n) lookup for lowest match (lowest start address among all possible matches) with something like::